 Sledding, Building Snowmen, Being a Kid

 A good pair of winter boots is a critical piece of gear for enjoying the coldest time of the year.
 With a wide selection of styles and models to choose from, it is useful to ask yourself what activities you will most likely use your boots for, and then nail down some options from there.
-We hope that this article and review have helped introduce you to the best winter boots available on the market today, and provided the necessary information and advice to help make your purchase.
+We hope that this article and review have introduced you to your new boots.